attack68/rateslib/docs/source/z_bondbasis.rst

    <div class="clear"></div>

-The above *Curve* and *Solver* is not completely useful for a bond future, however.
+The above *Curve* and *Solver* are not completely useful for a bond future, however.
 An important part of its pricing is the repo rate until delivery, so we extend the *Curve* and *Solver* to have this relevant pricing component.